-When it comes to saving for retirement, you want to make sure you enjoy what we call your “someday.”
+When it comes to saving for retirement, you want to make sure you enjoy your “someday.”
 That means a strategy built for the long haul—these days, retirement often last 25 years or more.

 That’s why we came up with four key guidelines: a yearly savings rate, a savings factor, an income replacement rate, and a sustainable withdrawal rate, to help you create your retirement road map.
 (See chart.)
 They are all interconnected, so it is important to keep each in mind on your journey to retirement, and to understand how they work together.

 We'll dive into each guideline in separately.
 (To read about all our guidelines see Viewpoints special report: "Retirement rules of the road.")
 Here we focus on the potential sustainable withdrawal rate.